Wei-N-Ning/cxxTemplate/design/containers/README.md

 > since C+11 you can at least check for some basic constraints by using the
 > static_assert keyword and some predefined type traits

-see stack.cpp for a live example
+see stack.cpp for a value example

 ## Empty Class Optimization